WangYipu2002/WangYipu2002.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hi, I am Yipu Wang.
 I am currently a Ph.D. candidate jointly supervised by the Institute of Automation, Chinese Academy of Sciences (CASIA), and the School of Advanced Interdisciplinary Sciences, University of Chinese Academy of Sciences.
 I am fortunate to be advised by [Prof. Xiaolong Zheng](https://people.ucas.edu.cn/~xlzheng).
-My research focuses on vision-language models and multimodal reasoning.
+My research focuses on vision-language models and spatial intelligence.

 <!-- # 🔥 News